jonathanpalma/react-native-discovery/README.md

 setShouldDiscover(shouldDiscover) | bool | starts and stops discovery
 setShouldAdvertise(shouldAdvertise) | bool | starts and stops advertising
-setUserTimeoutInterval(userTimeoutInterval) | integer in seconds | After not seeing a user for x seconds, we remove him from the users list in our callback (for the specified uuid)
+setUserTimeoutInterval(userTimeoutInterval) | integer in seconds | After not seeing a user for x seconds, we remove him from the users list in our callback (for the specified uuid) isBluetoothEnabled() | null | Returns a promise, which will return a boolean value, true if bluetooth is enabled, false if disabled.

 *The following methods are specific to the Android version.*